-If desired, the Save as type can be set to Surfer 11 Document (*.srf), Surfer 12 Document (*.srf),or Surfer 13 Document (*.srf), or Surfer 14 Document (*.srf), or Surfer 15 Plot (*.srf) if the file is to be shared with users using Surfer 11, Surfer 12, or Surfer 13.
+If desired, the Save as type can be set to Surfer 11 Document (*.srf), Surfer 12 Document (*.srf), Surfer 13 Document (*.srf), or Surfer 14 Document (*.srf), or Surfer 15 Plot (*.srf) if the file is to be shared with users using Surfer 11, Surfer 12, Surfer 13, or Surfer 14.
 After selecting the format, click Yes in the dialog.
-Any Surfer 14 specific features are lost when saving to a previous Surfer version format.
+Any Surfer 15 specific features are lost when saving to a previous Surfer version format.

 Back to Lesson 5 - Creating a Profile